 Off-road recreational vehicles provide a fun way to explore the countryside.
 One popular model is the side-by-side, also commonly referred to as a UTV (or utility task vehicle).
 In addition to recreational purposes, these vehicles can be useful for work outdoors.

 If you own a side-by-side or want to buy one, you may be curious about how to properly insure a UTV and what kinds of risks you may be faced with.

-Click on this independent agent matching tool to find the best insurance solution in your area.
+View our independent insurance agent matching tool to find the best insurance solution in your area.
 Provide some details about what you're looking for, and the tool will recommend the best agents for you.
 Any information you provide will be sent to only the agent you pick.

 UTVs at a Glance

 - The average cost of a new side-by-side ATV is about $15,000.